tigerwill90/fox/README.md

 In those micro benchmarks, we can see that `Fox` scale really well, even with long wildcard routes.
 Like `Gin`, this router reuse the data structure (e.g. `fox.Params` slice) containing the matching parameters in order to remove completely heap allocation.
-We can also notice that there is a small overhead comparing to `Gin` when the number of parameters scale.
+We can also notice that there is a very small overhead comparing to `Gin` when the number of parameters scale.
 This is due to the fact that every tree's node in Fox are `atomic.Pointer` and that traversing the tree require to load the underlying node pointer atomically.
-Whatever, even with 20 parameters, the performance of Fox is still better than most other contender.
+Despite that, even with 20 parameters, the performance of Fox is still better than most other contender.

 ### Github